UPDATED ON JUNE 26, 2024

 You have more techs, more service advisors, and more bills to pay.
 You’ve probably started taking more pay as an owner and living a more expensive lifestyle.
 And this drop is happening during one of the most expensive times of the year with your holiday travel and gift buying.

-I don’t want to get too far in the weeds here, so my point is that you can look at revenue year over year to get an idea of when the slow times happen.
-You will have outliers, but for the most part you will see a pattern that happens every year.
+I don’t want to get too far into the weeds here, so my point is that you can look at revenue year over year to get an idea of when the slow times happen.
+You will have outliers, but for the most part, you will see a pattern that happens every year.

 You can easily turn that spreadsheet into a graph and get an easy visualization of the highs and lows in your shop.

-You need to look about 3 months ahead in order to be able to take proactive actions to make those slow times busy.
+You need to look about 3 months ahead to be able to take proactive actions to make those slow times busy.

 What Actions To Take To Eliminate Or Mask Slow Times

-One of the best ways to fill in slow times is not a marketing action at all.
+One of the best ways to fill in slow times is not an auto repair shop marketing action at all.
 Your team needs to become masters at scheduling.
 Hear me out.

 So during those months where you have more work than you know how to get done, do the DVIs, write the estimates, sell the work, and schedule the work that can wait for the times you know will be slower.